ColtThomas/coltthomas.github.io/projects/personal/dsp/LED_Strip/README.md

 `icepack demo.txt demo.bin`
 `iceprog demo.bin`

+## Notes for the Teensy 3.2
+- The Teensy is SPI compatable; try to find libraries and interface with the ADC

 ## Toolchain notes
 The executable for ModelSim can be found in: '~/ModelSim/modelsim_ase/linuxaloem/vsim'.
 I followed the instructions for method one at [this](https://mattaw.blogspot.com/2014/05/making-modelsim-altera-starter-edition.html) link.
 ModelSim is a bit easier to